OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 - In your [Defender account](https://defender.openzeppelin.com/)
 - Click on the **Relay** link on the left side
-- Find the Relay that deployed the NFT contract, click on the **copy address** button
+- Find the Relay that will be used to deploy the NFT contract, click on the **copy address** button
 - Transfer funds to that address to cover the deployment and NFT minting costs

 ### Local Code Setup